 From Highway to Urban Plaza: A Case Study for Sustainable Design

-A playground area is located to the north, near a bordering preschool, with different spaces along the way towards the south that can accommodate small or large gatherings around ping‐pong tables, or around the outdoor exercise area, or the food‐truck section for the lunch and weekend crowd.
+A playground area is located to the north, near a bordering preschool, with different spaces along the way towards the south that can accommodate small or large gatherings around ping‐pong tables, or around the outdoor exercise area, or the food truck section for the lunch and weekend crowd.

-A detailed soil rehabilitation phase followed to prepare for the new landscape, reusing as much of the soil on site as was possible.
+A detailed soil rehabilitation phase followed to prepare for the new landscape, reusing as much of the soil on site as possible.

-3. Connecting green infrastructures to opportunities for health and well-being benefits for the site users.
+3. Connecting green infrastructures to opportunities for health and well-being benefits for the site users

 ABOUT THE PRESENTER

-In 2010 she received her Master’s in Environmental Engineering, focusing on stormwater management with an emphasis on the integration of bioretention cells in the urban space.
+In 2010 she received her Master’s degree in Environmental Engineering, focusing on stormwater management with an emphasis on the integration of bioretention cells in the urban space.

 Her professional and academic experience gives her a perspective that allows her to combine client, user and designer needs in the creation of an integrated and sustainable urban landscape project.

-Ms. Glorieux has participated in a number of technical guides for the landscape industry, as well as a provincial stormwater design guide and the upcoming CSA Bioretention Design standard.
+Melanie has participated in a number of technical guides for the landscape industry, as well as a provincial stormwater design guide and the upcoming CSA Bioretention Design standard.